timescale/docs/timescale-forge/vpc-peering.md

 <img class="main-content__illustration" src="migrate-public-to-vpc.png" alt="Migrate from public network to VPC"/>

 Once you have selected the VPC to migrate your service into, click `Attach VPC`.
-When prompted for confirmation, type `MIGRATE` as instructed, then click `Migrate`.
+You will then be prompted to confirm the migration.

 <img class="main-content__illustration" src="migrate-public-to-vpc-confirm.png" alt="Confirm migration into VPC"/>

-Your service will now go through a series of asynchronous operations ultimately resulting in your service being attached to your selected VPC.
+After confirming the migration, your service will be attached to the VPC you selected.
 These operations are not immediate, and also involve DNS changes which may take a few minutes to propagate.

 As mentioned on the confirmation modal, you will need to update your connection string in order to connect to your service after migration.
 The `Service URL` back on the